-Born in Pamplona in 1968, she has Degrees in Economics and Business Sciences and Law from Pontificia Comillas University, and a Master's Degree in International Relations from Johns Hopkins University.
+Born in Pamplona in 1968.
+She has Degrees in Economics and Business Sciences and Law from Pontificia Comillas University, and a Master's Degree in International Relations from Johns Hopkins University.

 She has had extensive experience in the consultancy sector.
 She has worked for important organisations such as Andersen in Madrid, where she held the position of Global Director of Strategy and Planning (Tax and Legal), BCG and Mitchell Madison Group.
 She has been a partner at Deloitte United Kingdom and Deloitte North West Europe (2006-2019), where she headed up the Intangible and Intellectual Property practice, she was in charge of Global Relations at Vodafone Plc and led many large projects for BAE Systems and Thales, among other positions.
-She is a director of Andbank Group.